Skip to content

 sh

-Nightward does not install tools.
-It discovers them on PATH, runs bounded commands, parses supported JSON shapes, and redacts provider-derived evidence before emitting JSON, SARIF, TUI, Raycast, MCP, policy, or badge output.
+Nightward discovers providers on PATH, marks unselected optional providers as skipped, runs bounded commands only when selected, parses supported JSON shapes, and redacts provider-derived evidence before emitting JSON, SARIF, TUI, Raycast, MCP, policy, badge, or HTML output.
+Timeout and output-cap failures are provider warnings, not clean results.

 Online-Capable Providers